apostrophecms/apostrophe-documentation/howtos/accessing-the-database-directly.md

 However, once in a while you may want access to the `aposPages` collection object itself.
 And that's easy to get.

+Just ask yourself: "do I care about permissions here?
+Or do I already know the user has the right to do this?
+Is there a performance concern, like updating 500 objects, that warrants writing a little Mongo code of my own?"

+Here's a simple example.
 Let's turn all the purple pages blue:

 ```javascript
 return apos.pages.update(